2024 West Yorkshire mayoral election

 The 2024 West Yorkshire mayoral election was held on 2 May 2024 to elect the mayor of West Yorkshire alongside the 2024 United Kingdom local elections.
-Tracy Brabin of the Labour Party won with 275,430 votes.
+Tracy Brabin of the Labour Party was re-elected with 275,430 votes.

 Background

 The Mayor of West Yorkshire is the directly elected leader of the West Yorkshire Combined Authority.
 The mayoralty handles the £38 million-per-year investment coming from the central government for 30 years from 2021.
 The mayor has control over regional transport (including working toward creating a regional mass transit system), housing, land (with responsibility for creating a city region spatial plan) and adult skills.
 The role includes the responsibilities of the police and crime commissioner for West Yorkshire, similar to the Mayor of London and the Mayor of Greater Manchester.

 The first election for the office was held in 2021, which Labour's Tracy Brabin won, winning with 59.8% of the vote to the 40.2% achieved by the second-placed candidate, Conservative Matthew Robinson.